dheerajkd30/merkle-forest/README.md

 1. privacy vote only after all user have joined and group freezed.
 2. privacy vote happens simultanously as new member join the group.

 In the 2nd user case, concurrency competion could happen. for example, when user A vote and user B join the same group at the same time, and the join 1st complete modify merkle tree on-chain, while vote still using old merkle path, result in on-chain verify fail.
 It could possible be resolved by centralized cordinator, like relayer, in some specific user cases， but not all user case.
-A native methology is required for reduce concurency competion.
+A native methology is required for reduce concurrency competition.

 So here, we proposal a hash-based random-member-join strategy, that is, select a random group to join, in this way, simulatanously prove and join activity will most probably operate on different group, thus almost avoid concurrency competition.
 Figure 3 show an example of random-memeber-join merkle forest.